Approx. duration: 36-48 months

 - Diagnosis and repair of complex faults in machinery, plant and equipment

-- Conducting complex repairs of machinery, equipment, and their components which may include supervising a junior colleague to assist in aspects of the repair.
+- Conducting complex repairs of machinery, equipment and their components

 - Conducting inspections of machines and the compilation of machinery condition reports